TheodorAraps/C-Games/Timber/README.md

 ## Hotkeys
 - `Esc` Exit the game
 - `Enter` Start the game
-- `Right arrow` / `Left arrow` Chop a piece of the tree from the respective side
+- `Right arrow` / `Left arrow` Chop a piece of wood from the tree from the respective side

 ## Screenshots